Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Entanglement entropy and replica method

-Consider a bipartite system $S$ in a pure state and composed of subsystems $A$ and $\bar{A}$, where the degrees of freedom in $A$, $\bar{A}$ are entangled in some way.
-If one is forbidden to access $\bar{A}$, then for such an observer, $A$ appears in a mixed state, with a reduced density matrix given by \be \rho_A = \mathrm{Tr}_{\bar{A}} \rho, \ee where $\bar{A}$ is traced out.
-The information regarding the entanglement is encoded in $\rho_A$.
-As a result, the level of entanglement between $A$ and $\bar{A}$ is described by the entanglement entropy(EE), which is defined by \be S_{\text{ent.}} = \mathrm{Tr}_A [\rho_A \, \ln \rho_A]. \ee Since the vacuum wave-function of $\bar{A}$ is buried in the excited wave-functions of the ``mix-state'' subsystem $A$ described by $\rho_A$, the expectation value of a local operator can be computed by \be \langle 0 |\mathcal{O}_{A}|0\rangle = \frac{\text{Tr}[\rho_A \, \mathcal{O}_{A}]}{\text{Tr}[\rho_A]}. \ee One example of such set-up is the black holes.
+One example of such set-up is the black holes.
 Suppose that the whole spacetime is in a pure state, but we are unable to access the region inside the event horizon.
 Therefore the black hole appears thermal to an outside observer due to the entanglement between the two regions separated by the horizon, and so the entropy arise.
 This is one interpretation of the black hole entropy.

-In this paper, we will consider the case that the system $S$ contains the whole space, while the subsystems $A$ and $\bar{A}$ each occupies the infinite half-space, devided by a codimension 2 (with respect to the whole spacetime) surface.
+In this paper, we will consider the case that the system $S$ contains the whole space, while the subsystems $A$ and $\bar{A}$ each occupies the infinite half-space, divided by a codimension 2 (with respect to the whole spacetime) surface.
 We follow the convention in \cite{Hertzberg2013}, denoting the time $t$ and radial coordinate $x_{\parallel}$ as the \emph{longitudinal directions}, as they are relevant in our field theory calculation, while the \emph{transverse directions} indicate the dimensions of the surface enclosing the subsystem $A$.